EESSI/docs/docs/governance/governance.md

 #### 6.4.1 Meeting minutes

-For every meeting of the Steering Committee, the Chair ensures that meeting minutes are taken and stored in a private location.
+For every meeting of the Steering Committee, the Chair ensures that meeting minutes are taken and stored in a location that only Steering Committee members can access.
 The minutes will be made publicly available no later than four weeks after each meeting, and will provide a clear overview of discussed items, decisions made, and action points.
 Prior to publication, information that is considered to be confidential, sensitive, or for another reason not appropriate for public disclosure will be removed or redacted.